dannybrown37/LearningLaravel/artisan_and_tinker_notes.md

 7. php artisan make:model Post -mc
    --> makes a model named Post with a migration and a controller
 8. Trick when generating a controller:
-  <<< php artisant make:controller TasksController -r
+  <<< php artisan make:controller TasksController -r
   The -r flag makes a "resourceful" controller, which will include shells for the following functions:
     -- index GET to /tasks